ZaccWu/ZaccWu.github.io/_pages/about.md

 **Learning the Shifting Attention: A Novel Framework for Blockbuster Content Prediction.**

 **<font color="purple">Highlights</font>**
-- An ongoing project with an E-commerce company for conducting content selection and explosive prediction.
+- An ongoing project with an E-commerce company for conducting content selection and blockbuster prediction.
-- Explore the internal and external factors fostering the generation of hot content from the user attention perspective.
+- Explore the internal and external factors fostering the generation of hotspots from the user attention perspective.
 - Design a theory-driven multivariate time series transfer learning approach to handle the shifting attention and user dynamics.

 </div>